Ensembl/plant-scripts/pangenes/README.md

 ## Definition of pangene

-In the [main paper](https://doi.org/10.1186/s13059-023-03071-z) a `pangene` is defined as follows:
+Based on <https://doi.org/10.1186/s13059-023-03071-z>, a `pangene` can be defined as follows:

-    A gene model or allele found in some or all individuals of a species in a similar genomic location.
+    A gene model or allele/haplotype found in some or all individuals of a species in a similar genomic location.
     A pangene should integrate additional naming schemes, e.g., so that a cluster of gene models can share a common identifier that links back to their original gene identifiers.
 A pangene set defines our current understanding of the total coding potential of a species and can assist in gene model